alekseysidorov/nixpkgs-cross-overlay/README.md

 sometimes have some cross-compilation issues.
 This overlay contains some extensions and bugfixes to provide a better experience.

-nixpkgs-cross-overlay targets `nixpkgs-unstable` channel, they are tested on CI.
+nixpkgs-cross-overlay targets `nixos-unstable` channel, they are tested on CI.
 It may also work on other channels but it is not guaranteed.

 ## Usage examples